Branch Rickey: Early years and World War I service (1917–1918)

-At the same time Rickey was struggling with ownership change and on-field failings with the American League St. Louis Browns, the National League's St. Louis Cardinals were also enduring a period of turmoil with both.
+At the same time, Rickey was struggling with ownership change and on-field failings with the American League St. Louis Browns, the National League's St. Louis Cardinals were also enduring a period of turmoil with both.

 In 1916, they had finished eighth and last in the NL and attracted a league-worst 224,308 fans to Robison Field, and their owner, Helene Hathaway Britton, put them up for sale.

 A local consortium of businessmen, including automobile dealer Sam Breadon, quickly formed to buy the financially strapped team and keep it from moving elsewhere.

 Searching for a chief executive, they reached out to seven St. Louis sportswriters and asked for recommendations; all seven separately suggested Rickey.

-Before Rickey could join the Cardinals he had to sort out his existing obligations to Ball and the Browns.
+Before Rickey could join the Cardinals, he had to sort out his existing obligations to Ball and the Browns.

 American League president and founder Ban Johnson, determined to keep Rickey in his league, pressured Ball to seek a temporary injunction to enforce the terms of Rickey's contract.
 The dispute was resolved in April 1917, and Rickey became the Cardinals' club president, business manager, and a minority owner.

-Apart from his year as president of the Continental League in 1959–1960, Rickey would spend the remainder of his baseball career in the National League.
+Apart from his year as president of the Continental League in 1959–1960, Rickey spent the remainder of his baseball career in the National League.

-Each of Rickey's first two seasons with the Cardinals would be overshadowed by the United States' entry into World War I, on April 6, 1917.
+Each of Rickey's first two seasons with the Cardinals was overshadowed by the United States' entry into World War I, on April 6, 1917.